-If you disagree with the assessment of your property, you have the right to appeal it.
-Get more information about the steps you need to take to appeal your property assessment.
-Please contact Accurate Assessment Group Ltd. and speak with Bob Daudelin, Regional Assessment Coordinator, toll free at 1.877.438.2305.
+If you disagree with the assessment of your property, you have the right to submit a complaint.
+Get more information about the steps you need to take to submit a complaint about your property assessment.
+Please contact Accurate Assessment Group Ltd. and speak with Kurt Hartman, Assessment Specialist, toll free at 1.877.438.2305.

 If, after speaking with an assessor, you still do not agree with your assessment, please speak with the assessor about the assessment appeal process.
 The assessment appeal deadline will be indicated on the front of the assessment and tax notices.
 It is important to note Section 460(6) of the Municipal Government Act, Chapter M-26, RSA 2000 states "a complaint may be made about a designated officer’s refusal to grant an exemption or deferral under a bylaw under section 364.1".

 For a complaint to be heard by an Assessment Review Board, the complaint form must be completed and filed with the Assessment Review Board clerk along with the appropriate fee established by Council.
 If an assessment complaint is to be handled by an Agent, the Assessment Complaints Agent Authorization form must also be filed.

 Property Owner mailing address or change of name

 Information | Note: Due to processing delay at The Province of Alberta Land Titles Office, recent ownership and mailing address changes may not be reflected on Assessment Notices and Tax Bills.

 It is the property owner's responsibility to keep the Land Titles record accurate.
 The City’s source of property ownership and mailing address information for assessment notices and tax bills is a property’s Certificate of Title as registered with the Province of Alberta Land Titles Office.